Why would anyone want to avoid Amazon?

-In the UK, ambulance services were called out to Amazon warehouses 600 times over a three-year period; three of these call-outs were related to pregnancy complications, and three for “major trauma”.
+In the UK, ambulance services were called out to Amazon warehouses 600 times over a three-year period.
 To put this number into perspective, there were only eight call-outs in a nearby supermarket’s factory of a similar size over the same period.
+Why is that?

-Why such a high rate of incidents?
 Working conditions in Amazon’s warehouses can be draconian.
-One UK warehouse worker, Aaron Callaway, spoke out about how he has to spend ten-and-a-half hours a shift on his feet, moving each item to the correct location in 15 seconds or less—or face a warning from his manager.
+UK warehouse worker Aaron Callaway spoke out about how he has to spend ten-and-a-half hours a shift on his feet, moving each item to the correct location in 15 seconds or less—or face a warning from his manager.

-Such an exhausting and regimented role has taken a huge physical and mental toll—“I feel like I’ve lost who I was,” he says.
+Such an exhausting and repetitive role has taken a huge physical and mental toll—“I feel like I’ve lost who I was,” Callaway says.

 The undercover investigator who infiltrated the factory as a worker found herself expected to clean 1,400 Echo Dot speakers a day, using a toothbrush dipped in alcohol to remove any dust.
 She recorded her colleagues’ complaints of numb hands and sore necks, backs and eyes from performing the same action again and again for hours on end.